When an employee goes on an unpaid leave of absence there are several options to discuss:

 - The employee may choose not to contribute for the pay periods while on unpaid leave of absence.
 In this case, the employee will not be reimbursed for any expenses incurred during the unpaid leave of absence.

 - The employee may elect to continue to contribute to the HCSA account on a pay-as-you-go basis (after-tax).
-Prior to their unpaid leave, the employee must notify the payroll coordinator and the FSA carrier in order to set up direct payments.
+Prior to his/her unpaid leave, the employee must notify the payroll coordinator and the FSA carrier in order to set up direct payments.
 The employee will be able to submit eligible claims for reimbursement during the unpaid leave of absence.
 There is no tax benefit to this option.

 - Returning from an unpaid leave of absence is not a qualifying event to terminate the HCSA account.
 If the employee returns to the payroll during the Plan Year there are several options: a) The employee may continue with the original annual election with payroll deductions recalculated for the remainder of the year; or b) The employee can also choose to lower the election to the amount contributed as long as he/she has not spent more than was contributed to the account.
 For example: If the employee elected $2,000 as the HCSA goal amount and had payroll deductions of $1,000 before the unpaid leave, if the employee did not exceed $1,000 in expenses the employee can lower the goal amount to $1,000 for the remainder of the year.
 However, if the employee used more than the $1,000 contribution, for example $1,500, then the employee can only lower the goal amount to $1,500 for the remainder of the year.